-From equation (\ref{Taylor}), we can approximate the inference of a neural network by computing $f(x)$ and the partial derivative $\frac{\partial f}{\partial x}|_x$ of $f$ with respect to $x$. $\frac{\partial f}{\partial x}|_x$ is obtained by back-propagating~\cite{back-prop} the output score to the input $x$ after $f(x)$ is computed by the neural network.
-Thus, the approximation of $f(x+\delta_x)$ can be computed with a single forward $f(x)$ and the corresponding backward pass.
-This back-propagation can be easily computed using the automatic differentiation with deep learning libraries such as PyTorch~\cite{pytorch}.
+From equation (\ref{Taylor}), we can calculate the approximate inference of a neural network by using only $f(x)$ and the partial derivative $\frac{\partial f}{\partial x}|_x$ of $f$ with respect to $x$. $\frac{\partial f}{\partial x}|_x$ is obtained by back-propagating~\cite{back-prop} the output score to the input $x$ after $f(x)$ is obtained through the neural network.
+In such way, the approximation of $f(x+\delta_x)$ can be computed with a single forward $f(x)$ and the corresponding backward pass.
+The back-propagation can be easily computed using the automatic differentiation with deep learning libraries such as PyTorch~\cite{pytorch}.

 Next, we explain how to compute the approximate inference of the occluded input by the neural network using equation (\ref{Taylor}).
-Let $M$ be the mask, and $v$ be a matrix including replaced values.
-The occluded input can be represented as $g(x)=x \odot M + (1-M) \odot v$.
-Therefore, the inference of the occluded input by the neural network can be represented as $f(g(x))$.
-From the equation (\ref{Taylor}), the first-order approximation of $f(g(x))$ is as follows:
+Let $m$ be the mask, and $v$ be a matrix including replaced values.
+The occluded input $g(x;m,v)$ can be represented as $g(x;m,v)=x \odot m + (1-m) \odot v$.
+Therefore, the inference of the occluded input by the neural network can be represented as $f(g(x;m,v))$.
+From equation (\ref{Taylor}), the first-order approximation of $f(g(x;m,v))$ is as follows:

-Finally, the importance $S_{M}$ of the occluded region by $M$ is the difference from the output score of the original input as follows:
+Finally, the importance $S_{m}$ of the occluded region by $m$ is the difference from the output score of the original input as follows: